-the Member is fairly advised of all allegations concerning the member, with sufficient details and time given to enable a Member to prepare a response; and

-the Member has a reasonable opportunity to be heard in writing or at an oral hearing (if one is to be held); and
+the Member or Officer or Surfing New Zealand Incorporated has a reasonable opportunity to be heard in writing or at an oral hearing (if one is to be held); and

 an oral hearing is held if the decision maker considers that an oral hearing is needed to ensure an adequate hearing; and

-an oral hearing (if any) is held before the decision maker and
+an oral hearing (if any) is held before the decision maker; and

-the Member’s written statement or submissions are considered by the decision maker.
+the Member’s or Officer’s or Surfing New Zealand Incorporated’s written statement or submissions are considered by the decision maker.

-Grievances : Members Right To Be Heard: If Surfing New Zealand Incorporated considers a Member’s grievance alleging damage to the Member’s rights or interests as a Member or to the Members’ rights or interests generally, the Member has a right to be heard before the grievance is resolved or any outcome is determined.
+Respondent’s Right To Be Heard: The Member or Officer who, or Surfing New Zealand Incorporated which, is the subject of the Complaint (Respondent) has a right to be heard before the Complaint is resolved or any outcome is determined.
+If the Respondent is Surfing New Zealand Incorporated, a Board Member may exercise the right on behalf of Surfing New Zealand Incorporated.
 A Member must be taken to have been given the right if:

+the Member or Officer or Surfing New Zealand Incorporated is fairly advised of all allegations, with sufficient details and time given to enable a Member to prepare a response; and

-the Member has a reasonable opportunity to be heard in writing or at an oral hearing (if one is held); and
+the Respondent has a reasonable opportunity to be heard in writing or at an oral hearing (if one is held); and

 an oral hearing is held if the decision maker considers that an oral hearing is needed to ensure an adequate hearing; and

-an oral hearing (if any) is held before the decision maker and
+an oral hearing (if any) is held before the decision maker; and

-the Member’s written statement or submissions are considered by the decision maker.
+the Respondent’s written statement or submissions are considered by the decision maker.

-Surfing New Zealand Incorporated must as soon as is reasonably practicable after receiving a complaint or grievance, investigate and determine the complaint or grievance in a fair, efficient and effective manner.
-Surfing New Zealand Incorporated and any person who is a decision maker may impose any reasonable penalty or sanction including but not limited to suspension or termination of a Member’s rights or membership.
+Surfing New Zealand Incorporated must as soon as is reasonably practicable after receiving a Complaint, investigate and determine the Complaint in a fair, efficient and effective manner.
+Surfing New Zealand Incorporated.
+Any person who is a decision maker may impose any reasonable penalty or sanction including but not limited to suspension or termination of a Member’s rights or membership.

-Circumstances In Which A Process May Not Proceed: Despite the content of this Rule 24 and any other provision in this Constitution or in regulations, Surfing New Zealand Incorporated may decide not to proceed with a matter if:
+Circumstances In Which A Process May Not Proceed: Despite the content of this Rule 27 and any other provision in this Constitution or in Regulations, Surfing New Zealand Incorporated may decide not to proceed with a matter if:

-the matter is trivial: or
+the Complaint is trivial: or

-the matter does not appear to disclose:
+the Complaint does not appear to disclose or involve any allegation of the following kind:

-in the case of a complaint, any material misconduct; or
+any material misconduct; or

+any material breach or likelihood of material breach of a duty under this Constitution or the Act; or

-in the case of a grievance, any material damage to a member’s rights or interests; or
+any material damage to a Member’s rights or interests or Members’ rights or interests generally; or

-the complaint or grievance appears to be without foundation or there is no apparent evidence to support it; or
+the Complaint appears to be without foundation or there is no apparent evidence to support it; or

-the person who makes the complaint or brings the grievance has an insignificant interest in the matter; or
+the person who makes the Complaint has an insignificant interest in the matter; or

-the conduct, incident, event, or issue has already been investigated and dealt with by or on behalf of Surfing New Zealand Incorporated.
+the conduct, incident, event, or issue giving rise to the Complaint has already been investigated and dealt with under this Constitution; or

+there has been undue delay in making the Complaint; or

+the Complaint involves two Members who are also members of an organisation (Organisation X) which is also a Member of Surfing New Zealand Incorporated and the Complaint has either been dealt with by Organisation X or is required to be, pursuant to the dispute resolution procedures of Organisation X.

 Surfing New Zealand Incorporated may refer a complaint or grievance to:

+a hearing body or person authorised, delegated or appointed by the Board to hear and resolve Disputes, and includes an arbitral tribunal (Hearing Body); or

 a subcommittee or an external person to investigate and report: or